Dimensions: 135 x 195 mm

 Author: Aka Morchiladze

-The Soviet Union, late 1930’s, a retired secret policeman (a.k.a chekist) Mr. Retinger is arrested in Tbilisi and no one knows if he is imprisoned, sent to Siberia, Spain or somewhere else.
-His wife, a well-known revolutionist and suffragist Musya Eristavi has no other option but to travel directly to Kremlin, Moscow.
+The Soviet Union, the late 1930’s, a retired secret policeman (a.k.a chekist) Mr. Retinger is arrested in Tbilisi and no one knows if he is imprisoned, sent to Siberia, Spain, or somewhere else.
+His wife, a well-known revolutionist and suffragist Musya Eristavi has no other option but to travel directly to the Kremlin, Moscow.
 She sends a telegram to her old friend Joseph Stalin, informing him that she’s on her way to rescue her innocent husband.
-In his early years Stalin was hiding at Musya’s place and now the kindness must be paid back.
+In his early years, Stalin was hiding at Musya’s place and now the kindness must be paid back.

-Cupid at the Kremlin Wall, which is the first book of the forthcoming Cupid Trilogy is a perfect illustration of struggle of a rebelious soul during the Soviet time where even hoping for justice was hopeless.
-With his master writing, Aka Morchiladze perfectly awakened the past which left a massive legacy in every post-Soviet society.
+Cupid by the Kremlin Wall, which is the first book of the forthcoming Cupid Trilogy is a perfect illustration of struggle of a rebellious soul during Soviet times where even hoping for justice was hopeless.
+With his masterly writing, Aka Morchiladze perfectly brought to life the past which left a massive legacy in every post-Soviet society.

 “Great Novel.
 A Testament.”

 “It’s not about the Kremlin, it’s about love.
 One will find out if she loves herself, her husbend or Stalin”